lloyd/ass/README.md

 The philosophy behind `ass` is that implementing code coverage should be a trivial process.
 That no pre or post processing should be required.
 That the code coverage library should itself handle reporting (not require support from your test framework).
-That code coverage data should be programatically accessible.
+And finally, that code coverage data should be programatically accessible.

 ## Practice